jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="04-dataviz_files/figure-html/unnamed-chunk-49-1.png" width="672" />

-Here, we specify the two plots we'd like to plot on a single grid and we also optionally include how many columsn we'd like using the `ncol` parameter.
+Here, we specify the two plots we'd like to plot on a single grid and we also optionally include how many columns we'd like using the `ncol` parameter.

 To plot these one on top of the other, you could specify for `plot_grid()` to use a single column.
 Also note here that we're aligning the plots vertically with `align = "v"`.
 The default here is "none", so if you want the graphs in the grid to be aligned, be sure to specify "h" (horizontally), "v" (vertically) or "hv" (align in both directions) explicitly.